Meet the Team

 Jennifer McHugh loves to share stories.
 An avid reader and 'pretender' Jennifer gravitated naturally to performing arts.
 Whether acting, singing, dancing or directing, Jennifer is most comfortable in the theater.
-Recently, she performed in Nunsense (Sister Mary Amnesia) with Up & Coming Theater Co., and Suite Surrender (Athena Sinclair) with Elgin Theater Co.
-Jennifer also directed The Gift of the Magi and Love, Loss and What I Wore by Nora Ephron for Parker Players.
+Recently, she performed as Nurse Ratched in PPTC's One Flew Over The Cuckoo's Nest.
+She's also performed in Nunsense (Sister Mary Amnesia) with Up & Coming Theater Co., and Suite Surrender (Athena Sinclair) with Elgin Theater Co.
+Jennifer also directed The Gift of the Magi and Love, Loss and What I Wore by Nora Ephron for PPTC.

 Jennifer brings a unique perspective to the artistic team because she also has a background in business.
 She worked in the production department at Steppenwolf Theater, went on to earn her MBA from The University of Chicago and then spent a few years working in advertising at Leo Burnett.
 Jennifer believes that her combination of strategic thinking and creative vision is ideal in directing a theater company.